asongtoruin/Land-Use/docs/base_model_structure.rst

 **Work in progress**

 Where the year for geographical area is not stated then it is 2021.
+Geographies cover England, Scotland and Wales.

 .. graphviz::